EastonThewes/taren/Campaigns/Campaign 1/Session Notes/001_20251209 - The First Meeting.md

 ---
 [[Carrick Varren]] arrived at [[The Valley's Rest]] in waiting for [[Moses]] to arrive.
 Carrick's little brother, [[Taren Varren]], arrived there to say goodbye before Carrick left for [[Rivermere]].
 Taren also explained to Carrick that [[Lysaen Varren]] and his parents left for Rivermere last week, which was unknown to Carrick.
 Taren said goodbye and left.

 Shortly after Taren's departure,  Moses arrived at the Valley's Rest and met up with Carrick at a table by the hearth.
+Moses explained to him that he had seen a sign for aid and Carrick kind of called him crazy.
+They both sat and conversed at their table by the fire.

 Shortly after Moses's arrival we're introduced to [[Nahlir]] where he insulted the ale and spit on the counter.
+After this Nahlir scanned the tavern and made his way over to a table with [[Kol Badar]], who was sitting alone and researching a map that was sprawled over the table.
+Nahlir tried to introduce Kol to some of his wares, one being a topple less top that could spin forever.
+Kol did not seem amused by this.
+Kol explained to Nah

 ## Strong Start
 ---